jzymet/RecommenderComparison/README.md

 # Comparing hybrid movie recommenders

 This was a project that I prepared for admission to a few data science transitional programs—the Fall 2020 session of Insight Data Science, in particular.

+I coded up from scratch and compared the performance of four movie recommenders—two simple recommenders, and two hybrid recommenders.

 ## Problem